Patrick Angel is committed to upholding what is right and seeking justice for those

 a law student had come to an end, Patrick listened to his initial calling

-and decided to turn his focus exclusively to his fellow Oregonians by
+and decided to turn his focus exclusively to civil injury litigation representing

-representing those who had been injured or exploited by others.
+those who had been injured, exploited or killed by others.
 Each year,

-he will only accept a small amount of cases, treating each one as if he
+Angel Law only accepts a small number of cases, treating each one with

 Angel Law, P.C.